-Isaiah's Suffering Servant
+Isaiah's Suffering Servant (context)

 Isaiah 52 and 53 involve a lengthy passage about the "suffering servant".
 Christianity considers this a prophesy about Jesus, but could it instead refer to the nation of Israel?

 It should be noted that Christians are not alone in seeing the text as a prophesy for a messiah; this was a popular belief among Jews around the time of Jesus.
-However, that does not prove that Isaiah considered it to be a prophesy.
+However, that does not prove that the author considered it to be a prophesy.
 So let us consider two completing scenarios.

 In the first scenario, Isaiah is prophesying the arrival and crucifixion of Jesus.